rybakit/phive-queue/README.md

 The recommended way to install Phive Queue is through [composer](http://getcomposer.org).

-Create a create a composer.json file inside your project directory:
+Create a composer.json file inside your project directory:

 ``` json
 {